dcac/dcac.github.io/_posts/features/2015-01-09-sorry-the-lego-movie-is-the-best-film-of-2014.md

 Maybe when I wandered into the theatre on that cold February morning with my 9 year-old son at my side, it was the ideal time for me to watch _The Lego Movie._

 To be honest, I’d taken the review assignment as much for him as anything else.
 I figured there’d be a few laughs.
 After all, watching the careers of directors Phil Lord and Christopher Miller as they moved from _Cloudy with a Chance of Meatballs_ to _21 Jump Street_ to _The Lego Movie_ is a fascinating exercise in and of itself.
-But, really, I knew that bringing a died-in-the-wool Lego fanatic would be reward enough—even if I ended up disliking the movie.
+But, really, I knew that bringing a dyed-in-the-wool Lego fanatic would be reward enough—even if I ended up disliking the movie.

 Needless to say, [_that’s not what happened_](http://www.dearcastandcrew.com/content/2014/2/7/the-lego-movie.html).